KilianLeport/serverEmulatorApplication/README.md

 # List of projects
 ### [Android Client application:](https://github.com/KilianLeport/androidClientApplication)
-The application was developped in Java.
-The main pattern is the Model View Presenter design pattern.
+The application was developed in Java.
+The main pattern used the Model View Presenter design pattern.
 The Views are passive and their only purpose is to display information and transmits the interactions between the View and the user to the Presenter.
 Each View has a its own Presenter.
 The Model communicates with the network and stores data.
 The view doesn't access the model, only the Presenters communicate with the Model.
-Each Presenter subscribes to the ModelManager when their respective Views run the "onResume()" lifecycle and unsubscribe when their respective Views run the "onPause()" lifecycle.
+Each Presenter subscribes to the ModelManager when their respective Views run the "onResume()" life cycle and unsubscribe when their respective Views run the "onPause()" life cycle.

 See below the general implementation of the application.
 <img src="../master/image/android_client_application.png" alt="Android Client Application Schematic"/>

 #### MVP implementation example:
-1. The View 'MainActivity' owns an interface of the 'MainPresenter'.
-The user clicks on the connection button in the View, the View then  calls the Presenter interface.
+1. The View 'MainActivity' instantiates the 'MainPresenterInt' interface to communicate with its Presenter.
+The user clicks on the connection button in the View, the View then notifies the Presenter.
-2. The 'MainPresenter' owns an interface of the 'ModelManager'.
-The 'MainPresenter' asks the interface to connect to the server.
+2. The Presenter 'MainPresenter' instantiates the 'ModelManagerInt' interface to communicate with the Model.
+The 'MainPresenter' class asks the Model to connect to the server.
-3. The 'ModelManager' owns a list of 'PresentersInt'.
-It notifies all of them that a connection is established.
+3. The 'ModelManager' instantiates a list of instances from 'PresentersInt'.
+It notifies all of them that a connection has been established.
-4. The 'MainPresenter' owns a interface of the 'MainActivity'.
+4. The 'MainPresenter' instantiates the 'MainActivityInt' interface.
 It notifies the 'MainActivity' to change the state of the connection button.
 <img src="../master/image/android_client_application_MVP.png" alt="Android Client MVP pattern"/>

 ### [Desktop client application:](https://github.com/KilianLeport/desktopClientApplication)
-The desktop application is developped in C++ with Qt.
-The application uses the Qt Model View Controller design pattern that is mainly a Model View design pattern [(see Qt website)](https://doc.qt.io/qt-5/model-view-programming.html).
+The desktop application was developed in C++ with Qt.
+The application uses a Qt Model View Controller design pattern that is mainly a Model View design pattern [(see Qt website)](https://doc.qt.io/qt-5/model-view-programming.html).
-The application is mainly composed of three View:
+The application is mainly composed of three Views:
-* DeviceListWidget that implements a QTableView that lists the devices and allows the users to control them,
+* DeviceListWidget that implements a QTableView which lists the devices and allows the users to control them,
 * FieldViewerWidget that implements a graphic view of the device network (To-do: see Improvements section),
-* LogViewerWidget that implement a QPlainTextEdit to see debug, error, and informations.
+* LogViewerWidget that implement a QPlainTextEdit to see debug, error, and other informations.

 See below the general implementation of the application.
 <img src="../master/image/client_surveillance_schematic.png" alt="Desktop Client Application"/>